equalframework/equal-doc/docs/usage/models/entities.md

 #### text

-@deprecated : use "string" with a "usage" set to "text/plain" (which default to a length of 65.000)
+**@deprecated** : use "string" with a "usage" set to "text/plain" (which default to a length of 65.000).

-By default, texts are stored in DMBS as `text`.
+By default, texts are stored in DMBS as `TEXT`.
 The TEXT data type has a size of string characters upto 65,535 bytes to manage classic long-form contents of the text.

 #### binary